QuantumMechanics/XEMsign/README.md

 Normally it should work out of the box.
 If not, you need to check:
 - If NEM.js is present in your folder
-- If you have deleted access.json and SENDaccess.json after encryption.
+- If you have deleted access.json after encryption.

 If still not working, you need to install Express, Secure-conf and MySQL: